Karthikgowda1/Customer_behavior_analysis/README.md

 Create Project Report and Presentation

-Create project report

-Build presentation deck using Gamma AI

-Follow along with the YouTube video for full walkthrough. 👨‍💼

 📜 License
 MIT — feel free to fork, star, and use in your portfolio.

-👨‍💻 About the Author
-Hey, I’m Amlan Mohanty, a Data Analyst & Content Creator.
-I break down complex data topics into simple, practical content that actually helps you land a job.

-🚀 Stay Connected & Join my Data Community
-If you enjoyed this project and want to keep learning and growing as a data analyst, let’s stay in touch!
-I regularly share content around SQL, data analytics, portfolio projects, job tips, and more.

-🎥 YouTube: Amlan Mohanty

-Beginner-friendly tutorials, real-world projects, job and career advice 📺 Instagram: datacareerschool

-Quick SQL tips, data memes, and behind-the-scenes content 💼 LinkedIn: Amlan Mohanty

 Let’s connect professionally and grow your data career 💡 Thanks for checking out the project!
 Your support means a lot!
 Feel free to star ⭐ this repo or share it with someone learning Data Analytics.🚀